VikParuchuri/marker/README.md

 ![Benchmark overall](data/images/overall.png)

+Marker benchmarks favorably compared to cloud services like Llamaparse and Mathpix.

-The above results are with marker setup so it takes ~7GB of VRAM on an A10.
+The above results are running single PDF pages serially.
+Marker is significantly faster when running in batch mode, with a projected throughput of 122 pages/second on an H100 (.18 seconds per page across 22 processes).

 See [below](#benchmarks) for detailed speed and accuracy benchmarks, and instructions on how to run your own benchmarks.